© Ruby Rodriguez · Photography by Claudio Morelli · Roman Rooftop, 2020

 Ruby Rodriguez

-Each phase of this research is documented in depth.
+Each of the five phases of research described below is documented in depth.
 A visual portfolio of field photography, prototypes, sourcing documentation, and editorial work — as well as a full research index of papers for each phase — is available upon request.
 Reach out here to request access.

 Research Methodology in Motion: A Five-Phase Career Evolution in Jewelry, Sourcing, and the Art of Meaning